ejrayn/Aspect.github.io/README.md

 if interested get my code 👍

-i would like to share my codes sombody else contact? discord: ejrayn#5692
+I would be glad if sombody else wanna reach me out and share our code idea's together contact? discord: ejrayn#5692